 Province: San José

 The weather in Santa Ana is warmer and drier than in San Jose and Escazu.
-This makes it one of the best places to live in Costa Rica for expatriates.
+This makes it one of the best places for expatriates to live in Costa Rica.
 Home to all the malls, golf courses, restaurants, and shops you’d want, this suburb is gaining popularity.

 The real estate market is very hot in Santa Ana, with many high-end expats and families buying property here.
-It’s great if you’re living in Costa Rica as an American that wants to enjoy the fantastic healthcare system.
-Hospitals are a stone’s throw away, and you have easy access to San Jose central if need be.
+It’s great if you’re living in Costa Rica as an American who wants to enjoy the fantastic healthcare system.
+Hospitals are a stone’s throw away, and you have easy access to San Jose central.

 When it comes to the cost of living, this definitely isn’t the place if you’re on a shoestring budget.
 Santa Ana is becoming a hotspot for upscale grocery stores, medical clinics, and private schools.
 This part of San Jose is a popular pick for families who want a comfortable balance between a Costa Rican experience without a lot of culture shock.